dstackai/dstack/docs/faq.md

 # FAQs

-#### What kind of ML workflows can I use dstack for?

-dstack allows you to describe workflows and their requirements as code and quickly run them anywhere (e.g. in a configured cloud).
-You don't need to worry about managing infrastructure or data.

-Workflows can be data processing scripts, long-running training jobs, and web applications.

-#### Can dstack run workflows locally on my machine?
+## Can dstack run workflows locally?

 Currently, dstack can run workflows only in a configured cloud account.
 We plan to allow running workflows locally too.
 Please upvote the corresponding [GitHub issue](https://github.com/dstackai/dstack/issues/95).

-#### Can I use SSH to connect to a workflow?
+## Does dstack support SSH?

 No, you can't use SSH to connect to a running workflow.
 Instead, we recommend you to use one of the workflow providers that allow to work with code interactively:
 [`code`](reference/providers/bash.md), [`lab`](reference/providers/lab.md),
 or [`notebook`](reference/providers/notebook.md).

-#### Does dstack support GCP, Azure, or Kubernetes?
+## Does dstack support GCP, Azure, or K8S?

 dstack doesn't support any of that yet.
 Please upvote the corresponding [GitHub issue](https://github.com/dstackai/dstack/issues?q=is%3Aissue+is%3Aopen+label%3Acloud-provider).

-#### Why does dstack require the working directory to be a GitHub repo?
+## Does dstack support only GitHub repos?
 Indeed, currently the `dstack` CLI works only within directories that are GitHub repositories.
 If you'd like dstack to work within any directories, or if your repo is not on GitHub (e.g. you use BitBucket or GitLab), please file a corresponding [GitHub issue](https://github.com/dstackai/dstack/issues/new/choose).

-#### I want to contribute to dstack?
-Where do I start?
+## How to contribute to dstack?

 We're currently working on a document that describes how dstack works internally.
 Meanwhile, you can start with the source code, and ask questions in our